vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/get-started/markdown.md

   - Markdown
 ---

-Every document page in VuePress is rendered by Markdown.
+VuePress basically generate pages from Markdown files.
+So you can use it to generate documentation or blog sites easily.

-You need to build your document or blog page by creating and writing Markdown in the corresponding path.
+You should create and write Markdown files, so that VuePress can convert them to different pages according to file structure.

 <!-- more -->

 ## Markdown Introduction

-If you are a new learner and don’t know how to write Markdown, please read [Markdown Intro](../../cookbook/markdown/README.md) and [Markdown Demo](../../cookbook/markdown/demo.md).
+If you are a new comer and don’t know how to write Markdown, please read [Markdown Intro](../../cookbook/markdown/README.md) and [Markdown Demo](../../cookbook/markdown/demo.md).

 ::: info Frontmatter

 Frontmatter is a important concept in VuePress.
-If you don’t know it, you need to read [Frontmatter Introduction](../../cookbook/vuepress/page.md#front-matter).
+If you don’t know it, you need to read [Frontmatter Introduction](../../cookbook/vuepress/page.md#frontmatter).

 :::

 ## VuePress Enhancement

-To enrich document writing, VuePress has extended Markdown syntax.
+To enrich document content, VuePress extends standard Markdown syntax.

-For these extensions, please read [Markdown extensions in VuePress](../../cookbook/vuepress/markdown.md).
+For these extended syntax, please see [Built-in Markdown Features](../../cookbook/vuepress/markdown.md).

 ## Theme Enhancement